RjayBrown/javascript-dom-intro/README.md

     <img src="screenshots/project-logo.png" alt="project-name" height="64">
   </a>
 <h1 align="center">HTML, CSS, & Client-Side JavaScript: Introduction to the DOM </h1>
-<h4>Learn how to add more interactivity to websites with navigation, form validation, and multiple themes</h4>
+<h4>Learn how to add more interactivity to websites with page themes, navigation, and form validation</h4>
 </div>
 <div align="center">
   <h3>